www.locriantica.it

 The Abduction of Persephon

-THE ABDUCTION OF PERSEPHON
+THE ABDUCTION OF PERSEPHONE

-(Image source: L. Costamagna e C. Sabbione - Una città in Magna Grecia Locri Epizefiri, Laruffa Editore, Reggio Calabria 1990 fig. 62)
+(Image source: L. Costamagna e C. Sabbione - Una città in Magna Grecia Locri Epizefiri,

 MYTHOLOGY

-Hades felt in love with her and, during an absence of Demeter, he kidnapped her while she was picking up some flowers nearby Pergus lake, and took her in the Avernus.
+Persephone is the daughter of Zeus and Demeter.
+Hades felt in love with her and, during an absence of Demeter, he kidnapped her while she was picking up some flowers nearby Pergus lake, and took her to the Avernus.

 The Romans called her Proserpine.